 Proper lighting in your fitting rooms will make or break how well customers see themselves in your pieces and is one of the most important elements in creating a well-designed fitting room.
 In retail lighting, we often refer to the lighting in fitting rooms as task lights.

 Typically, you will provide each fitting room with its own task light either above the space as a pendant light or in the space as a sconce.
-Installing lights in each room will ensure that customers have good visibility in their space and lighting is not blocked when fitting doors are closed.
+Installing lights in each room will ensure that customers have good visibility in their space and that lighting is not blocked when fitting doors are closed.

 When choosing bulbs for your fitting room, you want to be sure that you are using a type that is as neutral and natural as possible.
 Dark, overly bright, or colored lighting might blow out or hide details, creating a false impression of what your clothes actually look like—potentially leading shoppers to distrust your brand.
 Conversely, neutral lighting is the most flattering and presents products in their best and most accurate light.